Updated June 3, 2023

 Correlation Coefficient = 0.343264

-So it means that both the data sets have a positive correlation and is given by 0.343264.
+So it means that both the data sets have a positive correlation and are given by 0.343264.

 Correlation Coefficient Formula – Example #2

 Let’s say you are looking to invest in the stock market and invest in 2 stocks and want to choose those stocks so that your portfolio is diversified.
 It means that if one gives you a negative return, others will help you to get a positive return and vice versa.
-So basically, you want to invest in stocks that have a negative correlation.
+So basically, you want to invest in stocks with a negative correlation.
 You have 2 stocks and have got information on their historical returns for the last 15 years.

 The correlation coefficient is calculated using the Excel formula.

 Correlation Coefficient = -0.45986

-Here we have used the CORREL() function of excel to see the correlation coefficient for the 2 stocks.
-You see that the correlation function is negative in value, which means that both the stocks have a negative correlation.
+We have used the CORREL() function of Excel to see the correlation coefficient for the 2 stocks.
+You see that the correlation function is negative in value, which means that both stocks have a negative correlation.
 So your choice is apt as per your requirements.

 We know and discuss that the correlation coefficient measures the extent of the relation between two variables.
 Still, the catch here is that it can only measure the relationship, which is linear.
 This tool is not efficient in capturing nonlinear relationships.

 - A correlation coefficient is a unit-less tool.
-This is a very useful property since it allows you to compare data that have different units.
-For example, Stock prices are dependent upon various parameters like inflation, interest rates, etc. So we can use public information to determine the correlation between them.
+This property is beneficial since it allows you to compare data with different units.
+For example, Stock prices depend on various parameters like inflation, interest rates, etc. So we can use public information to determine the correlation between them.

 - As discussed above, its value lies between + 1 to -1.
 So +1 is perfectly positively correlated, and -1 is perfectly negatively correlated.

 Relevance and Uses of Correlation Coefficient Formula

-This has been a guide to the Correlation Coefficient Formula.
-Here we discuss how to calculate the Correlation Coefficient using a formula along with practical examples and a downloadable excel template.
+This has been a guide to Correlation Coefficient Formula.
+Here we discuss calculating the Correlation Coefficient using a formula, practical examples, and a downloadable Excel template.
 You may also look at the following articles to learn more –